What is the LEN Function?

 Let us now use the LEN function to remove characters from the data below:

 We wish to remove miles from the Distance column.
 For removing the last n characters from a text string, we can use a formula based on the LEFT and LEN functions.
-We can use a formula to strip the last 2 characters, last 5 characters of a value, starting on the left.
+We can use a formula to strip the last 5 characters of a value, starting on the left.
 The formula to use will be =VALUE(LEFT(D5,LEN(D5)-6)).

 We will get the result below: